Last Updated: September 01, 2024

 How to Prepare for ACT?

-ACT is a competitive exam taken by high-school students in order to get admission to a college/ university of their choice.
-This exam is often compared to other competitive exams like SAT and has been gaining prominence over the last few years.
-Preparing for an exam that can be a life-changer requires perfect planning and input of extra effort when it comes to the actual act of preparation.
-This page contains all the information required to guide candidates through the preparation process required for ACT.
+SAT and has gained prominence over the last few years.
+Preparing for an exam that can be a life-changer requires perfect planning and input of extra effort when it comes to preparation.
+This page contains all the information required to guide candidates through the preparation process required for

 Register for the ACT exam

-The first step one ought to take before preparing for any exam is to register for the exam in itself.
-Registering will include creating an account on the ACT website and following up the 30-minute procedure including choosing a test date and test center.
+The first step one should take before preparing for any exam is to register for the exam.
+Registering will include creating an account on the ACT website and following up on the 30-minute procedure, including choosing a test date and center.

 Learn the Format of ACT

-Understanding the format of ACT or of an exam is important to know what subject and which specific areas have to be focused on.
-This does not essentially imply learning the syllabus but is about knowing the time allotted and the number of questions that have to be attempted in that given time frame.
+Understanding the format of ACT or an exam is important to know what subject and specific areas you must focus on.
+This does not essentially imply learning the syllabus but is about knowing the time allotted and the number of questions that must be attempted in that given time frame.

-The format, if meticulously looked at, can help candidates create the perfect study schedule since it gives an idea of how the official exam is going to be and which sections require more focus than the others.
+The format, if meticulously looked at, can help candidates create the perfect study schedule since it gives an idea of how the official exam will be and which sections require more focus than the others.

 Figure Out the Base Score